 Let's break down everything there is to know about Philo.
 The good.
 The great.
-The reasons you might well want to consider it as your only streaming option, or to bolster another strategy, like free over-the-air TV.
+The reasons you might well want to consider it as your only streaming option or to bolster another strategy, like free over-the-air TV.

 How much does Philo cost?

-There's no contract, and you can cancel any time you want.
+Best of all, there's no contract and you can cancel any time you want.
 It's much more versatile than some competitors.

 Does Philo have a free trial?